pattonsgirl/Fall2021-CEG3120/Projects/Project4/README.md

 1. Commit and push your changes to your repository.
 Verify that these changes show in your course repository, https://github.com/WSU-kduncan/ceg3120-YOURGITHUBNAME
     - Your repo should contain:
     - `YOURLASTNAME-cf.yml`
-    - `README.md`
+    - `README.md` (optional)

 2. In Pilot, paste the link to your project folder.
-Sample link: https://github.com/WSU-kduncan/ceg3120-YOURGITHUBUSERNAME/blob/main/Projects/Project3
+Sample link: https://github.com/WSU-kduncan/ceg3120-YOURGITHUBUSERNAME/blob/main/Projects/Project4